US faces a Memorial Day like no other; Greek islands reopen

 Veterans, along with nursing home residents, have made up a significant portion of those who died in the U.S. outbreak.

-After two days of playing golf, President Donald Trump is scheduled to make Memorial Day appearances at Arlington National Cemetery, where he will lay a wreath at the Tomb of the Unknown Soldier, and then heads off to speak at a historic fort in Baltimore.
+After two days of playing golf, President Donald Trump is scheduled to make Memorial Day appearances at Arlington National Cemetery, where he will lay a wreath at the Tomb of the Unknown Soldier, and speak at a historic fort in Baltimore.

-Baltimore Mayor Bernard C. “Jack” Young has criticized Trump’s visit, saying the city can’t afford the costs and the trip sends the wrong message about stay-at-home directives.
+Brazil, with over 363,000 reported infections, is second only to the U.S. and many health experts say that number understates the severity of the country’s outbreak.

 Greece’s low COVID-19 infection rate allowed the government to restart the summer holiday season three weeks earlier than previously planned.
-In addition to resuming ferries with new passenger limits, it allowed cafes and restaurants to reopen under new social distancing rules.
+In addition to reopening ferries with new passenger limits, it allowed cafes and restaurants to open under new social distancing rules.
 All this, of course, was for Greek holidaymakers as foreign tourists aren’t expected until after June 15.

-“We will implement exactly what the state has told us, whatever the doctors have told us, first and foremost for the safety of our customers,” said Spiros Bairaktaris, owner of an Athens restaurant that was reducing capacity from 100 customers to 30.
+“We will implement exactly what the state has told us, whatever the doctors have told us, first and foremost for the safety of our customers,” said Spiros Bairaktaris, owner of a restaurant in Athens that was reducing capacity from 100 customers to 30.

-Islands such as Santorini, Mykonos, Corfu and Samos are major draws for tourists but have been mostly off-limits since late March when the country’s lockdown took effect.
+Islands such as Santorini, Mykonos, Corfu and Samos are a major draw for tourists, but had been mostly off-limits since late March when the country’s coronavirus lockdown took effect.

+Like many southern European countries that rely heavily on visitors, tourism makes up over 10% of the Greek economy.

 “We are also a little sad today, as we have lost two of our more elderly regular customers,” Fernández said.
 “They use to come every day but now they have left us.”

-Relaxations went a step further in the rest of Spain, where people can now visit beaches and nursing homes and hold weddings.
-Spain has recorded 28,700 virus deaths.
+Relaxations go a step further in the rest of Spain, where people can visit beaches and nursing homes, conduct weddings and spend as much time as they want outdoors.
+Spain has recorded 28,700 confirmed deaths and more than 230,000 virus infections.

-But as lockdown restrictions were rolled back across Europe, fresh outbreaks were reported in a Czech coal mine and a Dutch slaughterhouse.

-The Darkov mine near the Czech Republic’s border with Poland halted operations after 212 people — mostly miners and family members — tested positive for coronavirus.
-Testing was carried out on 2,400 people.
+In the Czech Republic, bars and restaurants opened their indoor spaces to patrons as did hotels, public pools, saunas and fitness centers.

-Meanwhile, an outbreak among 657 employees of a meat processing plant in the Dutch city of Groenlo has spilled over into Germany.
-Dutch authorities said Monday that 19 of the 147 employees who had tested positive live in Germany.
+But as lockdowns are being rolled back across Europe, a fresh outbreak linked to a Dutch slaughterhouse has spread across the border into neighboring Germany.
+Dutch authorities said Monday that 147 of 657 employees at a meat processing plant in Groenlo tested positive, and 19 of them live in Germany.

-After seeing several coronavirus clusters among abattoir employees in Germany, the government has pledged to crack down on poor working conditions.
+Several coronavirus clusters among abattoir employees in Germany have prompted the government to pledge a crackdown on poor working conditions in the industry.

 In Russia, infections topped 350,000 — the third highest in the world — as health officials reported 9,000 new cases and 92 new deaths, bringing the overall death toll to 3,633.
-Russia denies allegations that its death rate is suspiciously low, insisting that’s due to its effective containment measures.
+Russia denies allegations that its death rate is suspiciously low, insisting that’s due instead to its effective measures to counter COVID-19.

-As millions of Australian children returned to school, Queensland Premier Annastacia Palaszczuk said Monday that students and teachers had to observe one key message: Stay home if you are sick.
+Millions of Australian children returned to school as the number of coronavirus patients continues to fall.
+Queensland Premier Annastacia Palaszczuk said Monday that students and teachers had to observe one key message: Stay home if sick.

 “We’re not out of the woods yet.
 We have to take each day as it comes, each week as it comes and we keep our fingers crossed that Queenslanders will continue to flatten that curve,” Palaszczuk said.

-Chinese state media reported Monday that more than 6.5 million coronavirus tests were conducted in the city of Wuhan — the country’s virus epicenter — over a 10-day period in a bid to test all its 11 million residents.

-No new COVID-19 cases have been reported since the 10-day campaign started, although some people with no symptoms tested positive.
-More than 3 million people had been tested prior to the campaign, the official Xinhua News Agency said.
+In China, where the pandemic first began last year, 11 new cases were reported, 10 of them among passengers arriving from overseas.
+China is holding the annual session for its ceremonial parliament, part of government efforts to show that the country is shaking off the devastating economic efforts of having locked down tens of millions of citizens.

+South Korea reported 16 new cases as 2 million more children begin returning to school this week.

-The U.S. Memorial Day weekend saw tens of thousands of Americans head to beaches and parks, relieved to shake off some pandemic restrictions.
+The U.S. Memorial Day weekend saw tens of thousands head to beaches and parks, relieved to shake off some of the pandemic restrictions.

+Dr. Deborah Birx, coordinator of the White House coronavirus task force, said she was “very concerned” about scenes of people crowding together over the weekend.

 Officials in California said most people were covering their faces and keeping their distance as they ventured out.
 Many Southern California beaches were open only for swimming, running and other activities, not sunbathing.